What really is a Visa Run from UAE?

 - Pickup and dropoff at your residence

-Car Seat is mandatory for children.
-Bring your own or they can provide 1 car seat for 30 AED
+A Car Seat is mandatory for children.
+Bring your own or they can provide 1 car seat for 30 AED.

-I booked online.
+I booked online for the Shared Van.
 Their seats fill up fast.
 So I was lucky I booked and paid online through Paypal for 2pm for pickup from Dubai Marina Mall.

 When we got to know each other, I found some interesting facts: